swina/nuxpresso-docs/src/guide/workflow.md

 In this case you won't need to dump any data from your local development.

 - create a repo (Github,GitLab) of your Strapi CMS created with **nuxpresso-strapi-template**
-- deploy using your repo on a provider of your choice, settings the environment variables as indicated above
+- deploy using your repo on a provider of your choice, settings the environment variables as indicated in the configuration guide
 - update the environment variables for **nuxpresso** and **MOKAStudio** to connect to your Strapi installation

 ## Which workflow to use?